Dell XPS: XPS One 27"

 The Dell XPS One 27" is an all-in-one PC that, hence its name, features a 27-inch screen with a resolution of 2560 pixels wide and a height of 1440 pixels.
-It is the recipient of CNET's 2012 Editor's Choice Award, and it was also awarded as PCMag's best all-in-one PC of 2012.
+It received CNET's 2012 Editor's Choice Award and was chosen as PCMag's best all-in-one PC of 2012.

 CNET editor Rich Brown, who authored the review awarding the XPS One 27" the Editor's Choice Award, noted that it "boasts the highest-display resolution among Windows 8 all-in-ones, and at an aggressive price."

-On its page discussing PCMag's selections for the best products of the year, it said that the all-in-one "manages to put almost every technology and feature we're looking for in a compact stylish chassis."
+PCMag's page discussing selections for the best products of the year stated that it "put almost every technology and feature we're looking for in a compact stylish chassis."

 There are reports from many buyers complaining of a quality control issue on the screen.
 There are dust particles trapped between the screen and the touch panel.
-Some buyers even received several exchanges or screens replacements and the issue still remains.
+Some buyers even received several exchanges or screen replacements and the issue remains.
 Some people may not notice but turning the brightness up will show these spots.
 They look like dead pixels.

 Studio XPS

-The Studio XPS, also referred to as Studio XPS 435MT, was released November 16, 2008.
+The Studio XPS, also referred to as Studio XPS 435MT, was released on November 16, 2008.
 This is a PC with performance somewhat between the XPS 420 and 630.
 Its processor is the Intel Core i7.
-The current Studio XPS models, however, are not as gamer-oriented, with only one PCIe x16 slot and a 475 watt power supply.
+The current Studio XPS models, however, are not as gamer-oriented, with only one PCIe x16 slot and a 475-watt power supply.
 It has RAID0/1 support, however, as well as the capability of up to 24 GB of RAM.
 Later this model was renamed to the Studio XPS 9000, later succeeded by a newer version, the Studio XPS 9100.